Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/primary_flight_instruments.md

 STBY flag will appear, and cannot be reset.
 This can also be followed by warnings on the telelight panel.

-Included failures of the device are:
+Common failures of the device include:

 - Altimeter Stuck: total damage, all indications are frozen
 - Electric Servo Failed: the device is forced to turn to the STBY (pressure) mode of operation.